 Anything that you think is suspicious should be reported to Campus Safety without delay.
 You may call x7911 from any on-campus phone (253-535-7911) to report emergencies or suspicious activities.
 Emergency phones are also located outside the entrance of each residence hall and have an emergency button that automatically connects you to Campus Safety.
-Many parking lots also have emergency phones indicated by a blue light.

 If the incident is life-threatening call 911 (9911 from campus phones) to request police or fire response.
 Calls to 911 via campus phones may be monitored and/or recorded by PLU to assist with incident response.

 If you sense a potential threat, consider your options and take action immediately to get away from the danger.

 Yell or scream.
 Attract attention.
 Yell “Call the Police” and run toward a lighted public area.
 Go into an open business or building and call Campus Safety (x7911) or the Police/Sheriff (911).
 Describe what happened and where.
 Give a detailed description of the suspect, as well as a description of any vehicle involved and its license number.
 Tell the operator which direction the person went, as well as any other pertinent information.

 The best time to plan your response to a crime is before it occurs.
 Consider your options and abilities.
 Consider how you will act in certain situations.
 What items do you normally carry that have self-defense potential?
 Remember that nothing you own is worth getting hurt over.
 If you’re in danger, do anything you can to escape and call for help.
 On campus dial x7911, off campus call 911.